zzonyo/trust-docs-test/source/index.html.md

 - ratelimit-reset： upper limit of reset time used to request number， unit: ms

-# WebSoket Heartbeat and Authentication Interface
+# WebSocket Heartbeat and Authentication Interface

 ## Market Heartbeat
 WebSocket API supports two-way heartbeat.
 Both Server and Client can send ping message, which the opposite side can return with pong message.